-EXCEPTION to Section 126(c)2: Evaporators served by a single compressor without unloading capability...
+EXCEPTION to Section 126(c)2: Evaporators served by a single compressor without unloading capability..

 - (d) Condensers.
 Fan-powered condensers shall conform to the following: - 1.
 Condensers for systems utilizing ammonia shall be evaporatively cooled. - 2.
-Condensing temperatures for evaporative condensers under design conditions shall be less than or equal to: - A. the design wetbulb temperature plus 20°F in locations where the design wetbulb temperature is less than or equal to 76°F, - B. the design wetbulb temperature plus 19 °F in locations where the design wetbulb temperature is between 76 °F and 78 °F, or - C. the design wetbulb temperature plus 18 °F in locations were the design wetbulb temperature is greater than or equal to 78 °F. - 3.
-Condensing temperatures for air-cooled condensers under design conditions shall be less than or equal to the design drybulb temperature plus 10°F for systems serving frozen storage and shall be less than or equal to the design drybulb temperature plus 15°F for systems serving cold storage.
+Condensing temperatures for evaporative condensers under design conditions, including but not limited to condensers served by cooling towers shall be less than or equal to: - A. the design wetbulb temperature plus $20^{\circ}$ F in locations where the design wetbulb temperature is less than or equal to 76 °F, - B. the design wetbulb temperature plus 19 °F in locations where the design wetbulb temperature is between 76 °F and 78 °F, or - C. the design wetbulb temperature plus 18 °F in locations were the design wetbulb temperature is greater than or equal to 78 °F.

+3. Condensing temperatures for air-cooled condensers under design conditions shall be less than or equal to the design drybulb temperature plus 10°F for systems serving frozen storage and shall be less than or equal to the design drybulb temperature plus 15°F for systems serving cold storage.